AhmadShannak/FreeCodeCampProject-1/README.md

         Anyway this project is requested once you reach #118 on your map.
         This took less than 2 hours to create and might be not that impressive , but am glad i took this Camp and am planing to finish it as a Proud Camper <3 .

+        This tribute page for "Faker" Who is a League of legends Player , he is the best player right now , so idecided to create the truibute page for him.